corda/token-sdk/README.md

 ## Creating and issuing your first token

-### Defining a `FixedTokenType`
+### Defining a `TokenType`

-Two `FixedTokenType`s already exist in the token SDK, `FiatCurrency` and `DigitalCurrency`.
+Two `TokenType`s already exist in the token SDK, `FiatCurrency` and `DigitalCurrency`.
 There are easy to use helpers for both, for example:

     val pounds: FiatCurrency = GBP
     val euros: FiatCurrency = EUR
     val bitcoin: DigitalCurrency = BTC

-Creating your own is easy; just sub-class the `FixedTokenType` abstract class.
+Creating your own is easy; just sub-class the `TokenType` interface.
 You will need to specify a `tokenIdentifier` property and how many `fractionDigits` amounts of this token can have.
 E.g.

 * "0" for zero fraction digits where there can only exist whole numbers of your token type, and